 1. Nikon D500

-You cannot have a discussion of the best APS-C cameras 2020 has to offer without the D500 somewhere in that mix.
+You cannot have a discussion of the best APS-C cameras without the D500 somewhere in that mix.
 We decided we might as well start with it.
 The D500 is an exceptional camera.
 It is extremely powerful and probably is the kind of camera that wildlife and landscape photographers would love to take with them on their trips.

 The arrival of the D500 infused some life back into Nikon’s APS-C camera segment.
 True, it already had the formidable D7500, which is a fine shooter in every sense, but the D500 takes things to a completely new level.